Satya Pir

 According to the author, Dwijendra Nath Neogi, some Muslims at that time also performed the pujah.
 The author gives alternate theories as to how Pir and Narayan got associated.
 In one theory, he proposes that Brahmins during the Islamic era in Bengal changed Narayan into Pir in order for the Muslims to believe that they were worshipping an Islamic saint.
 The other theory says the worship started as that of a Muslim saint or Pir and later the Pir was changed into Narayan.

-In folklores, Narayan and Pir get mixed such as one supplicant will address him as Satya Narayana, implying that he is an avatar of Krishna, while another one in a different tale will be told that Satya Pir has just come from Mecca, which would make him Muslim.
+In folklores, Narayan and Pir get mixed such as one supplicant will address him as Satya Narayana, implying that he is an avatar of Vishnu, while another one in a different tale will be told that Satya Pir has just come from Mecca, which would make him Muslim.